Army CH-47 Helicopter Repairers (MOS 15U) are responsible for maintaining and inspecting the CH-47 Chinook helicopter.

 They will prepare the aircraft for inspections and maintenance checks.

-Preparation can include assisting in any diagnosing and troubleshooting using interactive electronic technical manuals and other tools.
+Preparation can include assisting in diagnostics and troubleshooting using interactive electronic technical manuals and other tools.

 They will repair any damages they find as well as servicing and lubricating the aircraft and any of its subsystems.

-CH-47 Helicopter Repairers also replace gauges in the cockpit, adjusting weight on the blade-end and checking tension on the flight controls.
+CH-47 Helicopter Repairers also replace gauges in the cockpit, adjust the weight on the blade end, and check tension on the flight controls.

 They can assist in preparing it for shipment including loading it by aircraft or for water transport.

-The Helicopter Repairers become very familiar with all systems on the Chinook and can be relied on to make repairs in any situation.
+The Helicopter Repairers become very familiar with all systems on the Chinook and can make repairs in any situation.

 More job functions and details about the CH-47 Helicopter Repairer can be found in the Army video below.